sormuras/bach/README.md

 - support non-modular Java projects.
 - provide a GUI for the tool.
 - resolve conflicting external dependencies.
-- deploy modules to external services.
+- deploy modules to external hosting services.

 # be free - have fun